method5/method5/install_method5.md

 Run this code on the management server, as a user with the DBA role who is authorized to use Method5.

 Replace `&database1` and `&database2` with two configured databases.
+(If possible, pick two databases that use a different version of Oracle - that will more thoroughly test all features.)
 Replace '&other_user' with another valid user name.
 The tests should output "PASS".

 	--The tests will run for about a minute and print either "PASS" or "FAIL". set serveroutput on;